 3. Promote your page.

 What is you have witty and engaging content, but you still don’t have people viewing your business?
 This is a common problem small business owners encounter and it mostly comes down to promotion.
-Many fall into a trap of believing simply posting is enough to open the flood gates and see customers flock to the page.
+Many fall into a trap of believing that simply posting is enough to open the floodgates and see customers flock to the page.

 Unfortunately, it takes more work than that, so be prepared to promote your page.
 When you set up the business page, send invites to any friends and business contacts you have, including to previous customers.
 Additionally, when engaging with customers on other avenues, such as email or on your website, include a link to your Facebook page.

 Sometimes the users don’t arrive on your page organically, no matter what strategy you use.
 Luckily Facebook has you covered with Facebook ads, which will actively promote your posts to reach more people.
 It’s a good tool for sure, but it is worth noting that Facebook ads cost money.